Cracking the codes

 If an alert or a story doesn’t carry the right RIC, clients simply don’t see the news.
 A wrong or missing RIC also means the news “flag” on live quote displays for any of the financial instruments are not activated.
 A wrong company RIC especially if it is linked to a “bad news” story, can have serious impact on the wrongly identified company.

 Full lists of both listed and unlisted RICs, updated regularly, are available in the Lynx Editor database.

-Strip all RICs from copy going to media subscribers and Business News Schedules.
+Strip all RICs from Business News Schedules.

 Guidance for checking RICs

 Once you have a RIC list on your editing screen in Lynx Editor, scroll down the list to compare the FULL name against the choices.
 Also check topic and country codes provided in the RIC list.

 Next, type the RIC into the RIC box on the right-hand corner on this page: http://cemplookup/search/company.aspx.
 Make sure you have the right one.

 You can also type the RIC into a news window on 3000 Xtra/Eikon and hit return, which will enable you to see previous Reuters news about the company or instrument.
 You can also cross check the RIC in a 3000 Xtra/Eikon QUOTE window to check to see if the instrument is trading.